What is Wordai?

-What it actually is, can be described as an article spinner.
-A tool that allows you to take existing content, modify it, and then have a “brand new” article available for you to post or share without needing to go through the arduous task of either writing a rank worthy article, or paying someone hundreds to do so.
+Wordai actually is an article spinner.
+An article spinner is a tool that allows you to take existing content, modify it, and then have a new article available for you to post or share without needing to go through the arduous task of writing an article, or paying someone hundreds of dollars to do so.

 If you’re already familiar with Wordai and just want to try it for yourself check out a 3 day trial at the button below.

-Luckily, being an affiliate isn't the focal point of my journey thus far.
-Instead, I've been hyper-focused on learning SEO and what really gets traffic and rankings from almighty Google.
+Luckily, I understand the affiliate marketing value chain, and right now earning isn’t the focal point of my journey as of yet.
+Instead, I’ve been hyper-focused on truly learning SEO and what really gets traffic and rankings from almighty Google over the longer term.

 The good thing is that you don’t have to rely on perfect articles to do well in Google.
 You can always go back and clean up articles that gain some traction.
 In that sense I’d say that SEO Affiliate Marketing can be focused on authority without needing to necessarily only use authority tactics to arrive at that point.

-Essentially I test quickly and perfect my content slowly.
+Essentially I test quickly and go back to edit my content perfectly.

 Let me show you how in the next sections.